cibi-p/Learnings/OS/LinuxDriverDevelopment/LinuxDriverDev.md

 3. `/proc/modules` or `/sys/modules`: lsmod infos...
 4. ``vermagic.o'`` : Before locading the module, kernel use this file to check wheter the modules is suitable for kernel.
 5. `/var/log/messages`: you can read the info from here when some proble occurs

+# Kernel SOurce file info
+1. <linux/sched.h>, scheduling... ( lot of kernel funtion)

+# Table info
+1. `Kernel Symbol Table`: Stores the exportat symbol, used by the kernel to identify the depent module while using modprobe (ldd, PG.No 28 )